-The Department oversees community development through building standards, zoning, subdivision standards, and development and implementation of our community's Comprehensive Plan.
-The Department protects public safety through enforcement of Zoning Ordinances and Building Standards.
-The Department also oversees Operation Facelift, the removal of substandard buildings, the enforcement of Junk and Abandoned Vehicle Ordinance.
+The Department oversees community development through building standards, zoning, subdivision standards, and the development and implementation of our community's Comprehensive Plan.
+The Department protects public safety through the enforcement of Zoning Ordinances and Building Standards.
+The Department also oversees Operation Facelift, the removal of substandard buildings, and the enforcement of the Junk and Abandoned Vehicle Ordinance.

 Boards and Commissions